SindenLightgun/SindenLightgunLinux/README.md

 ### Update

-- Update files from the remote repository
+Update files from the remote repository
-- You will continue to be on the same version as you currently are

 ```
 cd /home/pi/SindenLightgunLinux
 git pull
 ```

-- Change to a new version
+### Change to a new version

+If you are a new install, you will be on the default branch of the repo, typically the most current.
+If you want to change the version of either a new install or an update to a newer version, you can do that via:

 ```
 git branch checkout VERSION_NAME
 ```

 ## Configure